Kelowna BC

-Ogopogo, known to the Indians as N'Haatik, the Demon of the Lake.
+Ogopogo, known to the Natives as N'Haatik, the Demon of the Lake.
 Legends were handed down from father to son about the monster whose home was between Squally Point and the Island.
 He had to be appeased or he would churn the waters in fury.
 Sometimes a dog was sacrificed to keep in his good graces.

 The Daily Province - 1926